 It is ideal to rent a home on the cape and you can do this through Pristine Properties, Gulf Coast Vacation Rentals, or VRBO.
 We prefer the bayside, it is great if you have a boat and if you plan to do any kayaking, paddle boarding, scalloping, or snorkeling.
-Here is the bay front home we have rented, the location is great.
-Each morning the sun rises majestically right in front of the home and there was endless exploring be done right there in the bay.
-The house was beautifully updated with a fully equipped kitchen, stunning views, and great outdoor dining areas.
-There were more than enough kayaks for everyone in our families and paddle boards also.
-With just 3 bedrooms it was plenty of room for our 2 families, with a large bed and pull out couch in one room where all the children could sleep.
+Here is a link to the bay front home we have rented, the location is great.
+Each morning the sun rises majestically right in front of the home and there is endless exploring be done right in the bay.
+The house is beautifully updated with a fully equipped kitchen, stunning views, and great outdoor dining areas.
+There are more than enough kayaks for everyone in our families and paddle boards also.
+With just 3 bedrooms it is plenty of room for our 2 families, with a large bed and pull out couch in one room where all the children can sleep.

 The scallops from St. Joseph’s Bay are so fresh and tender they will melt in your mouth.
 If the season is open, scalloping in the area is a must whether by boat, with a tour, or by kayak.
 The scallops sometimes hide but once you find a patch among the seaside you will likely be able to harvest a lot.